Seb3thehacker/seb3thehacker/README.md

 ### Hi! 👋

-Welcome to my GitHub!
-Some of my code is on GitLab but most is still on my PC.

 I am currently working on a fork of Linx-server, which is a self-hostable file sharing website and pastebin alternitive.
 I also contribute to Molly, a FOSS fork of Signal with many improvements.

+I dont have much code on here because its on my PC rn and I'm super busy.

 I know HTML, CSS, some java, a bit of Python and some C++.
 I have decided to stick with learning Javascript.
 After that probably Java.
 Ultimately my goal is to develop blockchain applications.